joshualeiper/imperial_irp/README.md

 pytest tests/
 ```
 ### Docs
-For detals on documentation, plese refer to the sphinx autodocs in the [docs](./docs/_build/html/index.html) file.
+For detals on documentation, plese refer to the sphinx autodocs in the [docs](./docs/_build/html) folder.
+You can view this documentation if you have cloned the repo locally by launching the [index](./docs/_build/html/index.html) file in your favorite browser.